A Business Coach With a Passion For Great Service and Great Businesses

 What are the biggest obstacles you’ve faced and how did you overcome them?

-About 30 years ago I was homeless and a functioning alcoholic, but in denial.
+Back in 1985 I was functioning alcoholic in denial and homeless.
 Now THAT was an accomplishment!
-I was young, but had pretty much bottomed out.
-I don’t think of myself as religious, but when I gave my life to God back then something real and life-changing took place.
-I haven’t had a drink in 30 years and I went from being a major failure to a husband, father, business owner, and coach.
+I was still young but had pretty much bottomed out.
+I don’t think of myself as “religious”, but when I gave my life to God back then something real and life-changing took place.
+I haven’t had a drink since 1986 and I went from being a major failure in life to a husband, father, business owner, and coach.

-But I will never attribute anything that I’ve overcome in my life to something that only I did – there has always been someone else there that has helped me in one way or another.
+But I will never attribute anything that I’ve overcome in my life to something that only I did – there has always been people there helping me in one way or another.

 Was there a pivotal moment in your business that made you successful?